-Calculation of the effectiveness of farming is shown by the value of Total Harvest (TH) compared to Total Regulated Costs (TRC) + Season ratio of 1.44, which means that every 1 rupiah of costs and seasons spent in paddy farming will get revenue of 1.44 indicating that the business paddy farming is feasible to be cultivated and successful in its planting activities.
-Based on these calculations, it shows that the seasonal factor is 2.25 of the overall total cost that is regulated, meaning that the seasonal factor provides a large cost factor in ensuring smooth operation, which is twice the estimated total cost that is regulated by farmers.
-Season lists make costs that are deliberately determined by farmers and not by market forces (yields).
-That is, farmers who sell their harvest with regulated prices have control over the harvest themselves.
-From results research, this concept is called administrated cost.
+Calculation of the effectiveness of farming is shown by the value of Total Harvest (TH) compared to Total Regulated Costs (TRC) + Season ratio of 1.44.
+In other words, every 1 rupiah of costs and seasons spent in paddy farming will get revenue of 1.44, indicating that the business of paddy farming is feasible to be cultivated and successful in its planting activities.
+Based on these calculations, the seasonal factor is 2.25 of the overall total cost regulated, meaning that the seasonal factor provides a large cost factor in ensuring smooth operation, which is twice the estimated total cost that farmers regulate.
+Season lists deliberately determine farmers' costs, not market forces (yields).
+It denotes that farmers who sell their harvest at regulated prices control it themselves.
+From research results, this concept is called administrated cost.